theimowski/SuaveMusicStore/en/upgrading_cart.md

 - `logon` handler now recognizes `CartIdOnly` case, for which it has to invoke `Db.upgradeCarts`.
 In addition it wipes out the `cartId` key from session store, as from now on `username` will be used as a cart id.

 Whoa, we now have the cart functionality in our Music Store!
-See the following link to browse the code: [Tag - cart](https://github.com/theimowski/SuaveMusicStore/tree/cart)